KelTech-Services/MediaRoulette/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability in PlexRoulette, please report it responsibly.
+If you discover a security vulnerability in MediaRoulette, please report it responsibly.

 **Do NOT open a public GitHub issue for security vulnerabilities.**

 ### Preferred Methods

 1. **GitHub Private Vulnerability Reporting** (recommended)
-   Use the "Report a vulnerability" button in the [Security tab](https://github.com/KelTech-Services/PlexRoulette/security/advisories/new)
+   Use the "Report a vulnerability" button in the [Security tab](https://github.com/KelTech-Services/MediaRoulette/security/advisories/new)

 2. **Email**
    Send details to: dev_security@keltech.services